danrog303/fortune-api/README.md

 - __Fortune pool__:
   a single pool storing text+image pairs, the pool could be for example "Albert Einstein quotes" or "cat jokes";
 - __Fortune image__:
-  the image that is displayed next to the quote (one image can be used by multiple pools and multiple entries simultaneously)
+  an image that is displayed next to the quote (one image can be used by multiple pools and multiple entries simultaneously); fortune-api requires all images to be in JPEG format
 - __Fortune trigger__:
-  the moment in time when a given group of fortune entries should be displayed (for example: "today is Christmas" or "it's nighttime")
+  a moment in time when a given group of fortune entries should be displayed (for example: "today is Christmas" or "it's nighttime")
 - __Fortune entry__:
   some image and text to be displayed, paired with a trigger and related pool